LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/clause_2.rst

 Enumerates, by backtracking, the clauses of a dynamic predicate.
 When the predicate indicator for ``Head`` is declared in a ``uses/2`` or ``use_module/2`` directive, the predicate enumerates the clauses in the referenced object or module.
-Otherwise it enumerates the clauses for an object's dynamic predicate.
+Otherwise, it enumerates the clauses for an object's dynamic predicate.

 This method may be used to enumerate clauses for predicates that are not